playn/playn-samples/hello/README.md

 mvn test -Pjava
 ```

-For more complex instructions, see the [development environment] documentation on the PlayN
+For setting up in an IDE or building for Android, iOS and HTML, see the [development environment]
-website.
+documentation on the PlayN website.

 [Maven]: http://maven.apache.org/
 [development environment]: http://playn.github.io/docs/setup.html